Reviewing MSC standards

 The standards are maintained by the MSC Technical Advisory Board and undergo an official review every 5 years in which stakeholder consultation is central.
 Reviews follow the that was developed with peer review and stakeholder involvement and updated in January 2013.

 Changes to the standards may be proposed by the Technical Advisory Board, the MSC Board of Trustees, the Stakeholder Council or by the MSC Executive.
-Any changes that are made to the standards undergo a consultation period online and in-person to ensure that all interested parties may comment and are included.
+Any changes that are made to the standards undergo online and in-person consultations to ensure that all interested parties can comment.
 The Interested Parties Advisory Committee, for which the Stakeholder Council may propose members, then reviews the comments and inputs of stakeholders alongside the technical content of the changes.
 Formalisation of changes only occurs after an extensive cycle of consultation with stakeholders.

 You can comment on or make a complaint against the MSC Standards and requirements at any time.
 Please save, complete and submit your feedback using the MSC standards comments form.